Is Gaziantep Worth Visiting in 2024?

 Almaci Pazari

 The Grand Bazaar is not the only market in Gaziantep.
-On the contrary – Gaziantep, being the city of food and merchants, is famous for its many markets.
+On the contrary – Gaziantep, the city of food and merchants, is famous for its many markets.

 Almaci Pazari specializes in dried fruits, herbs, spices, pistachios of course, as well as copperware and fabrics.